vantahawk/Graph_Learning_Group6/README.md

 ## Discussion
 We used a BOHB HPO to optimize the hyperparameters, we firsdt had problems achieving low errors, which lay in our bad choice for the dimension-spaces.
 They were just way to small.

+You can look at the hpo search results on [wandb.ai](https://wandb.ai/gerlach/gnn_zinc?nw=nwusergerlach).

 ## Conclusion